Famous Fair & Festival of Odisha

 Deepavali & Kali Puja – Deepavali & Kali Puja of Cuttack, Bhubaneswar and other towns of Odisha are held on the dark new moon day of Kartik.
 Famous Fair & Festival of Odisha

-Bali Yatra – Bali Yatra of Cuttack is celebrated for a week from the day of the full moon day of Kartik.
+Bali Yatra – The Bali Yatra of Cuttack is celebrated for a week from the day of the full moon day of Kartik.
 Besides the above festivals, numerous festivals are observed throughout the year in rural areas in favour of their deities and have their typical performance representing the social, cultural & religious life.

 Nua Khai- This festival is celebrated mostly in Western Odisha.
-On this day in the second week of September people eat the product of their field which they have produced at their field.
+On this day in the second week of September, people eat the product of their field which they have produced at their field.
 Famous Fair & Festival of Odisha

 Biswakarma Puja- The Mechanics, Artisans, Workers Labourers. worshipped Lord Biswakarma, the Lord of the creator in September at their factory, machines and tools etc.